Slaty-tailed trogon

-The slaty-tailed trogon (Trogon massena) is a near passerine bird in the family Trogonidae, the quetzals and trogons.
+The slaty-tailed trogon (Trogon massena) is a species of bird in the family Trogonidae, the quetzals and trogons.
 It is found in Mexico, throughout Central America, and in Colombia and Ecuador.

 Taxonomy and systematics

 Three subspecies of slaty-tailed trogon are recognized as of 2021: the nominate T. m. massena, T. m. hoffmanni, and T. m. australis.
 The last has sometimes been treated as a subspecies of black-tailed trogon (T. melanurus) or as a separate species.

 Description

 Trogons have distinctive male and female plumages, with soft, often colorful, feathers.
 The slaty-tailed trogon is 30 to 35.5 cm long and weighs about 140 to 155 g.
 The nominate male has an orange-red bill and a dull black face, chin, and upper throat with a red to orange ring around the eye.
 The upperparts are metallic green that tends to golden green on the back and bluish green on the crown and rump.
 The breast is metallic green and the belly and vent deep red.
 The folded wing has fine black and white vermiculation that looks gray at a distance.
 The upperside of the four central tail feathers are metallic green to bronzy green with black tips, the next pair mostly black, and the outermost pair entirely black.
 The undersides of the tail feathers are slate gray with black tips.
 The female replaces most of the male's green with gray that is paler on the upper breast than on the upperparts.
 The upperside of the tail is black.
 The female's maxilla is dusky gray.

 The male T. m. hoffmannis plumage is essentially the same as the nominate's but the upperside of the tail is more golden.
 T. m. australis is smaller than the nominate.
 Compared to the nominate, the male's uppertail is bluish green and the female's darker gray.
 The male's undertail is browner than the nominate's and there is more metallic green on the face and throat.